 How it turned out: My stretch marks are negligible now.
 But more than that, what made me a lifelong fan is that it has actually helped heal a second-degree burn.
-It’s a small area, just about 2 cms in diameter, but of course the coarse skin never made me happy.
-But regular use of ghee has made it as smooth as the rest of my skin.
-However, between all of these, using ghee for removing any sort of marks takes the longest to show results.
-A lazy snail circumnavigating the Earth, is faster.
+It’s a small area, just about 2 cms in diameter, but of course, the coarse skin never made me happy.
+Regular use of ghee has made it as smooth as the rest of my skin.
+However, among all three ingredients, using ghee for removing any sort of marks takes the longest to show results.
+A lazy snail circumnavigating the Earth is faster.

 And even if you’re blessed and have none of that to fight, but would love to have smooth skin with a natural glow, ghee it up!

 Why I started it: First things first, I refuse to call it turmeric latte.
-And coming to the point, started drinking this for increasing immunity.
+And coming to the point, started drinking to increase immunity.

 My regime: One glass of warm Haldi Doodh in the morning, five days a week.